ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

         variable="fridge"
     )

+*Note how we can create propositions by combining booleans like chips_is_true with more advanced propositions, such as the vegetables_ok, to create a logical system*.

-And imagine now that we are going to the store and notice what we have in the fridge:
+Now it's time to see what we have in the fridge:

 - milk is less than half full
 - we have two tomatoes and no cucumbers

-we go to the store and check our model with the current shopping cart after we added two tomatoes and one cucumber:
+We head to the store and check our model with the current shopping cart after we added two tomatoes:

 .. code:: python